If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

 There are lots of employers and job offers in the IT domain.
 Both multinational companies and local start-ups choose to settle their offices and activities in Cluj.

-Hence, there’s a multitude of job opportunities in the tech domain, so extra points if you are looking for a job in this sector.
+Hence, there’s a multitude of job opportunities in the tech domain, so extra points if you are looking to start a career this sector.

 6. Important University center

-Cluj is one of the four main University cities in Romania, along with Bucharest, Iasi and Timisoara.
+Cluj is one of the four main University centers in Romania, along with Bucharest, Iasi and Timisoara.

 It has some of the best Universities in the country, with lots of opportunities for students.

-Education, in general, is of high quality here – with plenty of good options when it comes to younger students.
+Education, in general, is of high quality here – with plenty of good options when it comes to younger individuals also, offering high quality private schools, as well as very good state-owned ones.

 7. Beautiful, modern, well-maintained

 Architecture is a big plus in Cluj-Napoca.
-Living here will have you walk every day amongst tall buildings, well-maintained, with modern architecture and charming looks.
-Not only in the city center!
+Living here will have you walk every day amongst old buildings in a good condition, making you dream about life in the past.

 8. Wonderful corners of nature